cscott/lua-turtle/README.md

 print(point[#x])            -- Prints 10
 print(point.x)               -- Has exactly the same meaning as line above.
 ```
-(do we need declare #x and point, etc?) (also #foo is already used in lua
+Do we need declare #x and point, etc?
+Also, `#foo` is already used in lua
-for 'length' operator)
+for the 'length' operator.

-Lua has the meta table function __index which could help:
+Lua has the meta table function `__index` which could help:
 ```
 __index = function(values, n)
   return values[_(n)]
 end
 ```
--- or maybe this goes the other way, in the sense that __index can be used
+-- or maybe this goes the other way, in the sense that `__index` can be used
 to convert from symbols to strings or integer indexes so you can get
 fastpath behavior from the lua jit.
+In other words, code running in
+its English translation would have an `__index` method which
+translated English property names to "symbols" (wikidata entity ids),
+and code running in Spanish translation would have an `__index` method
+which translated Spanish property names to "symbols", but the code
+would be interoperable regardless of what language the code was
+"natively" written in.

 ## License